 In-grace period: The device is targeted with one or more device compliance policy settings.
 But, the user hasn't applied the policies yet.
-This means the device is not-compliant, but it's in the grace-period defined by the admin.
+This status means the device is not-compliant, but it's in the grace period defined by the admin.

 - Learn more about Actions for noncompliant devices.